ARM-software/psa-api/doc/crypto/api/library/status.rst

       - Meaning in the |API|

     * - :code:`PSA_ERROR_INVALID_HANDLE`
-      - A key identifier is not valid.
+      - A key identifier does not refer to an existing key.
 See also :secref:`key-ids`.

     * - :code:`PSA_ERROR_BAD_STATE`
       - Multi-part operations return this error when one of the functions is called out of sequence.
 Refer to the function descriptions for permitted sequencing of functions.